 A problem-based learning opportunity for middle and high school students and teachers

-Join us for the second annual Trees Matter Summit.
+Join us for the third annual Trees Matter Summit.
 Schools from local counties are invited to send teams to the Trees Matter Summit for a one-day educational and informational program.
-They will hear from experts in the field of forestry, environmental planning and others, gaining knowledge that they can take back to their schools to enhance the presence and importance of trees on their school grounds.
-They will also learn about science-based educational resources to document and demonstrate the value of trees.

 The social, economic and environmental benefits of urban and community forests are at the center of “Why Trees Matter” for Ohio’s communities and citizens.
 Street tree commissions, mayors, community development and economic development managers, utility companies, nurserymen, landscapers and homeowners all have a vested interest in the growth and health of trees in our urban and suburban areas.